NethermindEth/warp/readme.md

 warp transpile <path to Solidity contract>
 ```

-To deploy a Cairo contract (transpiled/or not):
+To deploy a Cairo contract:

 ```bash
 warp deploy <path to Cairo contract>